Assembler Bit Processing

 END

-The Copy File for the Pass Area
+Table of Contents Previous Section Next Section COBOL Copy File for Pass Area

-This copy file (PASSBITS.CPY) provides a convenient method for defining the data areas (or fields) that are used to pass information between the demo program and the bit and byte conversion routine.
+This copy file (PASSBITS.cpy) provides a convenient method for defining the data areas (or fields) that are used to pass information between the demo program and the bit and byte conversion routine.

-* Copyright (C) 1987-2010 SimoTime Enterprises *
+* Copyright (C) 1987-2019 SimoTime Technologies *

 * All Rights Reserved *

-* Provided by SimoTime Enterprises *
+* Provided by SimoTime Technologies *

 * Our e-mail address is: helpdesk@simotime.com *